Killerkiwi2005/lemontv-scrapers/README.md

 ]
 ```
 The util module can be used to return data in a queryable format
-util.get_url_json(url), returns a json python object
+- util.get_url_json(url), returns a json python object
-util.get_url_html(url), returns an lxml html document that can be queried using xpath
+- util.get_url_html(url), returns an lxml html document that can be queried using xpath

+We will a accept a pull request for scrapper for any *legal NZ site*, foreign *legal* sites may be accepted